aliakseiyanchuk/thegoalgame/README.md

 The game shows the inefficiency of a balanced production pipeline (or, by extension, a project team) and how they lead to ever-increasing WIP (work-in-progress) build-up.
-A perfectly balanced production pipeline is where the capacity of the pipeline perfectly matches the work is given to it.
+A perfectly balanced production pipeline is where the capacity of the pipeline perfectly matches the work given to it.

 The inefficiency arises from the very fact that in the event a flow through the production line is upset out of balance, there isn't a possibility to